KIDO BUTAI

 26 October 1942:

-Assigned to Striking Force; bombed in South Pacific engagement, but no damage.
-At 1106 launched a strike (second of the day) of eight fighters and seven torpedo planes.
-At 1310 these attacked the crippled U.S. carrier HORNET, frustrating a tow attempt by heavy cruiser NORTHAMPTON.
+At 1310 these attack the crippled U.S. carrier HORNET, frustrating a tow attempt by heavy cruiser NORTHAMPTON.
 This strike scores a devastating torpedo hit in the starboard after engine room of the carrier at 1323, knocking out all remaining power and thwarting further salvage attempts.
-(The HORNET is subsequently sunk by destroyers of the Advance Force after failed scuttling attempts by USN destroyers).
+(HORNET is subsequently sunk by destroyers of the Advance Force after failed scuttling attempts by USN destroyers).
+Two B5N2s and two A6M2s are lost.

 30 October 1942: